-Men and women in recovery struggle to find employment in our region usually due to stigma.
-HDA’s Hope Building Program offers them the dignity of work, which in many cases they have been denied, and it also allows them the chance to belong to a crew and to a community.
-As they build new homes in our program, perhaps they will realize they are also building a life.
+Men and women in substance use recovery struggle to find employment in our region often due to stigma.
+HDA’s Hope Building Program offers them the dignity of work, which in many cases they have been denied, and it also allows them the chance to belong to a crew and community.

-Shannon Gabbard, Hope Building Director
+Shannon Gabbard, Program Director